bigcommerce/dev-docs/docs/api-docs/getting-started/filtering.md

 To filter collections down to a particular set of items, you can add filters to your request as URL query parameters.

-250 products is the maximum number of products that be returned.
+250 products is the maximum number of products that can be returned.
 To view more than that, a script is needed to loop through each page.

 These are the most common filter options available for the V3 API: